Antony-Thornton/MS4--Fitness-Subscription-App/README.md

         DATABASES = {
             'default': dj_databas_url.parse('''''ADD URL HERE''''' See below)
         }
-10. Get the url from heroku in the settings tab then Config Vars
+10. Get the url from Heroku in the settings tab then Config Vars
 11. Run migrations (python3 manage.py showmigrations)
 12. Import all product data by running (data in your admin tab) you may need to follow the steps below these lines.
 I did for this project.:
     * python3 manage.py loaddata categories' In this case